abdulrahman19/Pershama/mysql/docs/data-definition/foreign-key.md

 A `foreign key` can be a column or a set of columns.
 The columns in the child table often refer to the `primary key` columns in the parent table.

-A table may have more than one `foreign key`, and each `foreign key` in the child table may refer to a different parent table.
+A table may have more than one `foreign key`, and each `foreign key` in the child table may refer to a different parent tables.

 Sometimes, the child and parent tables are the same.
 The `foreign key` refers back to the `primary key` of the table.
 Please check [self join](../data-manipulation/join.md#self-join).